mailjet/wordpress-mailjet-plugin-apiv3/readme.txt

 * Bug fix on connecting contact to a list

 = 3.0.0 =
-* The pluging is switched to v3 mailjet's users, and also the communication with mailjet is mainly executed with iframes
+* The plugin is switched to v3 mailjet's users, and also the communication with mailjet is mainly executed with iframes

 = 1.2.8 =
 * Added cURL warning and missing translations